Debt Statistics in South Carolina

 Debt consolidation loans allow consumers to pay off multiple high-interest credit card debts with a single, low-interest loan from a bank, credit union, or online lender.

-It is necessary to have a good credit score in order to receive good interest rates with debt consolidation loans.
-A score above 700 is ideal, but you can still get fair rates with a score of 670-699.
-If you have a score under 670, the rates likely will be too high to be of any advantage.
+It is necessary to have a good credit score to receive good interest rates with debt consolidation loans.
+A score above 700 is ideal, but you can still get fair rates with a score between 670 and 699.
+If you have a score less than 670, the rates will likely be too high to be of any advantage.

 » Where to find it? – Banks, credit unions, and online lenders offer this type of debt relief.
 You should compare lenders to find the best rates.